 If you have an official press release to upload, that’s great.
 If not, write up a few paragraphs detailing your new release, including tasting notes, availability and inspiration behind the beer.

 If you were strategic in your public relations efforts and struck gold with media mentions, leverage them!
 Create a “Media” tab on your website to highlight the true gems, post on social media (tag the reporters and outlet so they feel some extra love) and consider including it in any newsletters you send out to your mailing list.

-If you’re looking for more strategic ways to market your new beers and your brewery, feel free to contact us at ROOT Marketing and PR.
+If you’re looking for more strategic ways to market your new beers and your brewery, feel free to contact us.